Bubbling and extinction for some fast diffusion equations in bounded domains: Introduction

+All the rates $\theta$ and $\gamma$ in both Theorem \ref{thm:critical} and Theorem \ref{thm:subcritical} are not explicit.
+As mentioned earlier, the sharp exponential convergence rate of the relative error for \eqref{eq:subcritical2} under the condition \eqref{condition2} was obtained by Bonforte-Figalli \cite{BFig} (see also Akagi \cite{Akagi} for a different method).
+We do not pursuit the sharpness of $\gamma$ in this paper.

-\end{thm} We know from the work of Carlotto-Chodosh-Rubinstein \cite{CCR} that there exists a Yamabe flow on $\mathbb{S}^1(1/\sqrt{n-2})\times\mathbb{S}^{n-1}(1)$ such that it converges exactly at a polynomial rate.
-In a forthcoming paper \cite{JXslow}, we will show examples of polynomial rate convergence of the relative error for the solutions of the fast diffusion equations \eqref{eq:subcritical2} and \eqref{eq:BN-3}.
+We know from the work of Carlotto-Chodosh-Rubinstein \cite{CCR} that there exists a Yamabe flow on $\mathbb{S}^1(1/\sqrt{n-2})\times\mathbb{S}^{n-1}(1)$ such that it converges exactly at a polynomial rate.
+Recently, Choi-McCann-Seis \cite{CMS} proved that for the solutions of the fast diffusion equation \eqref{eq:subcritical2}, the relative error either decays exponentially with the sharp rate or else decays algebraically at a rate $1/t$ or slower.

 This paper is organized as follows.
 Sections \ref{sec:integralbound}--\ref{sec:convergence} deal with the critical equation \eqref{eq:BN-3}.
-We first obtain certain integral bounds for solutions of this critical equation in section \ref{sec:integralbound}.
+We first obtain certain integral bounds for solutions of this critical equation in Section \ref{sec:integralbound}.
 Sections \ref{sec:concentration} is for the possible concentration phenomenon for its solutions.
-In section \ref{sec:blowup}, we use blow up analysis to rule out such possible concentration phenomenon.
+In Section \ref{sec:blowup}, we use blow up analysis to rule out such possible concentration phenomenon.
 Section \ref{sec:convergence} is devoted to the proof of the uniform boundedness and convergence results in Theorem \ref{thm:critical}.
-In section \ref{sec:subcritical}, we consider the subcritical equation \eqref{eq:subcritical2} and prove Theorem \ref{thm:subcritical}.
+In Section \ref{sec:subcritical}, we consider the subcritical equation \eqref{eq:subcritical2} and prove Theorem \ref{thm:subcritical}.

 \textbf{Acknowledgement:} Part of this work was completed while the second named author was visiting the Hong Kong University of Science and Technology and Rutgers University, to which he is grateful for providing very stimulating research environments and supports.
 Both authors would like to thank Professors Ha\"im Brezis and YanYan Li for their interests and useful comments.